nicshackle/Digital-connections-workshop/README.md

 Code for lyall to use, for short workshop on fun with arduino+processing+skype.

+'Trigger' runs on the one mac, whilst the 'client' runs on the other mac.
+Create a skype call between the two macs.
+If you've correctly routed the sound output* to skype, the sound will go over the skype call, which will trigger the LED on the client mac (which has an Arduino plugged in).

+Note the Arduino code is located in the client processing sketch.
+Copy it (without the '*/' and '/*' - those are comment blocks)

-You'll need soundflower to route audio around apps https://rogueamoeba.com/freebies/soundflower/
+*You'll need soundflower to route audio around apps https://rogueamoeba.com/freebies/soundflower/

 Once you've install soundflower, adjust your sound settings to match the below images (don't forget to change them back afterwards):